-- 2. The PADR is selected by the Chief Judge after conferring with the FPD and serves all District and Division CJA Panels for the National Defender Services CJA PADR program and local CJA Committees. - 3.
-The Federal Public Defender and the office of the district PADR are permanent members of the CJA Committee.
+The PADR is selected by the Chief Judge after conferring with the FPD and serves all District and Division CJA Panels for the National Defender Services CJA PADR program and local CJA Committees.

+3. The Federal Public Defender, the CJA Supervising Attorney, and the office of the district PADR are permanent members of the CJA Committee.

-Each Division or combination of Divisions will establish a Division CJA Committee in consultation with the Federal Public Defender and the District Representative.
-The Division Committee consists of a district judge appointed by the Chief Judge, a magistrate judge, the Federal Public Defender or representative, a Division Representative and at least one criminal defense attorney who practices regularly in the Division and who is a CJA Panel member.
-The district judge or his or her designee will appoint a magistrate judge, a Division Representative and any criminal defense attorney(s) in consultation from the Division Judges.
+Each Division or combination of Divisions will establish a Division CJA Panel Committee in consultation with the Federal Public Defender, and may consult with the CJA Supervising Attorney, and the District Representative.
+The Division Panel Committee should consist of a district judge appointed by the Chief Judge, a magistrate judge, the Federal Public Defender or representative, the CJA Supervising Attorney a Division Representative and at least one criminal defense attorney who practices regularly in the Division and who is a CJA Panel member.
+The district judge or his or her designee will appoint a magistrate judge, a Division Representative, and any criminal defense attorney(s) in consultation from the Division Judges.
+The composition of any Division CJA Panel Committee can be adjusted to reflect the degree of judicial, federal defender, or panel attorney involvement that is desired by each district court.
+The committee must incorporate judicial input into panel administration.
+Each Division CJA Panel Committee need not have regular meetings and may meet as needed to consider applications, recommend to the Court any changes deemed necessary or appropriate regarding the appointment process and may select its own chairperson.

-Membership on the Division CJA Committee will otherwise be for a term of three years and may be extended for an additional three years.
+Membership on the Division CJA Panel Committee will otherwise be for a term of three years and may be extended for an additional three years.
 Members' terms will be staggered to ensure continuity.

-4. The Division CJA Committees will meet at least once per year and at any time the Court asks the Committee to consider an issue.

-B. Duties of the CJA Committee
+- 4. The Division CJA Panel Committees will meet at least once per year, as needed, and at any time the Court asks the Committee to consider an issue. - B. Duties of the Division CJA Panel Committee and the CJA Supervising Attorney - 1.
+Membership

-1. Membership

 The Committee examines the qualifications of applicants for membership on the CJA Panel and votes to recommend to the Court the approval of attorneys who are deemed qualified or the rejection or removal of attorneys deemed unqualified after receiving comments concerning eligibility from magistrate and district judges.
+The Committee may consult with the CJA Supervising Attorney.